solab-ntu/solab-latex/Style/Citation.md

 }
 ```

--  J. Wu, J. Wang, and Z. You, “An overview of dynamic parameter identification of robots.”
-Robotics and Computer-Integrated Manufacturing, vol. 26, no. 5, pp. 414–419, 2010.
+-  J. Wu, J. Wang, and Z. You, “An overview of dynamic parameter identification of robots.” _Robotics and Computer-Integrated Manufacturing_, vol. 26, no. 5, pp. 414–419, 2010.
--  A. Bittencourt and P. Axelsson, “Modeling and experiment design for identification of wear in a robot joint under load and temperature uncertainties based on friction data.”
-IEEE/ASME Transactions on Mechatronics, vol. 19, pp. 1694–1706, Oct 2014.
+-  A. Bittencourt and P. Axelsson, “Modeling and experiment design for identification of wear in a robot joint under load and temperature uncertainties based on friction data.” _IEEE/ASME Transactions on Mechatronics_, vol. 19, pp. 1694–1706, Oct 2014.

 ```bibtex
 % 未出版的論文，圖書